Slewog/Storage_accounts/README.md

 # 2:
 - Update the path of the python interpreter in the file "run.bat".
-PS :
-if you don't have python installed, download it here and install it:
+- PS : If you don't have python installed, download it here and install it: https://www.python.org/downloads/windows/

 # 3:
 - Start the script by double-clicking on run.bat.